akkinoc/dotfiles/README.md

     -f ~/.ssh/cyberz.github
 ```

-Copy the SSH keys and add them to GitHub account.
+Copy the SSH keys and add them to each GitHub account.

 ```console
 $ pbcopy <~/.ssh/github.pub